albert-killer/CarND-Model-Predictive-Control/README.md

 Higher values of *N* slower down the controller's reaction time, which finally leads to the car getting off the road in critical situations (as approaching tight turns at higher speed).
 Lower values of *N* limit the number of predicted states and therefor taking away the ability to adjust steering appropriately while approaching situations which demand certain foresight, like tight turns for instance.

-Higher values of *dt* on the other hand first result in slowing down the speed in curves drastically making the controller ineffective and finally lower values of *dt* cause oscillation which leads to the car getting of the track very quickly.
+Higher values of *dt* on the other hand first result in slowing down the speed in curves drastically making the controller ineffective.
+And finally lower values of *dt* cause oscillation which leads to the car getting off the track very quickly.